Wappsto/javascript-wappsto-wapp/README.md

 the server by calling `reload` function.
 The data can be deleted by calling the `reset` function.
 A callback can also be registered to be notified when the storage is updated.
-It is possible to set a single or multiple datas into the storage.
+It is possible to set a single or multiple data into the storage.
 In the same manner it is possible to get and remove multiple keys at the same time.

 ```javascript